 Farm Services does much more than manage roughly 1,000 acres that is home to important national and international agricultural research.
 It also provides agricultural services and equipment at substantial cost savings to departments, programs and researchers across the university.

-- Provides on-demand tiling, drainage, trucking, mowing, excavating, brush & land clearing, machinery repair, snow removal, and much more.
+- Provides on-demand tilling, drainage, trucking, mowing, excavating, brush & land clearing, machinery repair, snow removal, and much more.

 - Maintains a rental fleet of excavation equipment, commercial trucks, tractors, and farm machinery for use of all departments at the College of Agriculture and Life Sciences.